MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/devkit-deactivation.md

 ---
 title: Xbox One Developer Mode deactivation
-description: How to deactivate Developer Mode. ms.date: 02/08/2017 ms.topic: article
+description: If you decide you no longer want to use your console for development, use these steps to deactivate Developer Mode. ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp